Dust and Grass

 None of us enjoys being reminded of our mortality.
 We all know people who are so afraid to hear bad news from a doctor that they refuse to go for a checkup even when they know they need medical attention.
 Likewise we also know folks who shun funerals lest they be confronted with the grim reality that all of us will someday die.

-In the German Lutheran tradition, congregations would occasionally sing the following hymn written by Johann Georg Albinus (1652) and translated by Catherine Winkworth (1863) to be reminded of our temporality: “Hark! a voice saith, ‘All are mortal; yea, all flesh must fade as grass.’ / Only through death’s gloomy portal to a better life we pass. // And this body, formed of clay, here must languish and decay / ere it rise in glorious might, fit to dwell with saints in light.”
+In the German Lutheran tradition, congregations would occasionally sing the following hymn, written by Johann Georg Albinus (1652) and translated by Catherine Winkworth (1863), to be reminded of their temporality and the glory that will follow: “Hark! a voice saith, ‘All are mortal.
+Yea, all flesh must fade as grass.’ / Only through death’s gloomy portal to a better life we pass. // And this body, formed of clay, here must languish and decay / ere it rise in glorious might, fit to dwell with saints in light.”